Skip to product information

 🌿 Understanding the Plant

-Geums are easy to grow from seed and will often flower in their first year if sown early.
+Geums are very straightforward to raise from seed and will often reward you with their first flowers in the very first year if sown early.

-Sow indoors from February to April, or outdoors in late summer/autumn.
-Surface sow onto moist compost and cover very lightly with vermiculite (they benefit from a little light).
-Keep warm (18-20°C).
-Germination takes 14-21 days.
+Sow indoors from February to April, or directly outdoors into a seedbed in late summer or autumn.
+Surface sow the seeds onto moist compost and cover with only a very fine layer of vermiculite; they require light to trigger germination.
+Keep at 18-20°C; seedlings typically emerge in 14-21 days.

 📋 Plant Specifications